evergreen-ci/evergreen/docs/Project-Configuration/Containerized-Tasks.md

 We're excited to introduce the ability to run Evergreen tasks in containers.

 This offering is designed to streamline work and reduce friction caused by software dependency requirements.
-Greater flexibility and control over task environments is achievable with containers, ensuring that each task runs in an isolated, dedicated space with its own specific set of dependencies.
+Greater flexibility and control over task environments is achievable with containers, ensuring that each task runs in an isolated, dedicated space with its own specific set of software dependencies.

-This means fewer conflicts,
-more consistent results, and the potential for more efficient execution as multiple tasks can run simultaneously on the same host, enabling more efficient utilization of resources, and reducing the likelihood of scheduling delays due to unavailable hosts.

 ## Important Note
-Container tasks are still undergoing active testing and, at this stage, is used by the internal Evergreen team only.
+Container tasks at this time are still an experimental feature, therefore they are subject to change as we iterate further on our roadmap.
+The feature may have bugs that get discovered as we roll it out as an initial offering.

-If you have any questions about container tasks or are interested in exploring how this feature could benefit your project, we encourage you to reach out to us.
+If you have any questions about container tasks or are interested in exploring how this feature could benefit your project, we encourage you to reach out to us in #evergreen-users.
 We'll discuss its potential applications and assist you in preparing for its broader release.

 ## What's Different